Microsoft introduces public beta of Internet Explorer

-Ahead of its own development schedule, Microsoft has released the second beta of Internet Explorer 7.
-The program is available for all users wishing to download it.
+Ahead of its own timetable of development, Microsoft has released the second beta version of Internet Explorer 7.
+The program is available to all Internet users that wish to download it.

-As of February 1, the new beta version of Microsoft's browser, Internet Explorer 7 can be downloaded from the company website.
-Previously, Microsoft had announced that the second beta of IE 7 would be launched in late March.
+From 1 February, the new beta version of Microsoft's browser, Internet Explorer 7 can be downloaded from the website of the company.
+Previously, Microsoft had announced that the second beta of IE 7 would be launched towards the end of march.

-In principle, this draft is aimed at programmers, but can also be downloaded by all interested users.
+In principle, this preview release is targeted at programmers, but it can also be downloaded by all interested users.

 ”The big news is that it is available to everyone.
-All previous versions have been directed to a smaller audience, "said Margaret Cobb, Internet Explorer product manager at Microsoft.
+All previous versions have been addressed to a public more reduced,” said Margaret Cobb, director of product Internet Explorer, at Microsoft.

-The new beta version requires installed Service Pack 2 for Windows XP and contains much of the new security features that improve protection against viruses and spyware.
+The new beta version requires that you have installed Service Pack 2 for Windows XP and contains a large part of the new security features that enhance protection against viruses and spyware.

-Microsoft set up a key by emptying easier and faster the cache, tabs (as known in Opera and Firefox) support
+features highlighted by Microsoft include the emptying easier and faster the cache, the tabs (such as the well-known in Opera and Firefox), support

-for RSS, search field to the toolbar, and more flexible printing features.
+for RSS, the field for search in the toolbar, and print functions more flexible.

 The final version of Internet Explorer 7 will be published towards the end of the year, shortly before the release of Windows Vista.